RainmanXdefinite/RainmanXdefinite/README.md

 i may not be online 24/7.
-my favorite youtube video is donald mcdonald insanity (no its not my video). well i am not taking up more of your time. さようなら！
+my favorite youtube video is donald mcdonald insanity (no its not my video). well i am not taking up more of your time.